royratcliffe/msgpackc-prolog/README.md

 the example above; Prolog happily computes the correct value within integer space but it requires 65 bits at least in order to store the value in an ordinary flat machine word.
-Hence fails the phrase when attempting to find a solution to `int(A)` since no available representation of a Message Pack integer accomodates a 65-bit value.
+Hence fails the phrase when attempting to find a solution to `int(A)` since no available representation of a MessagePack integer accomodates a 65-bit value.

 The same phrase for `float(A)` _will_ succeed however by rendering a Message